amitxv/PC-Tuning/docs/post-install.md

     - ``Microsoft.GamingServices``
     - ``Microsoft.XboxGamingOverlay``

 - If applicable, Windows still attempts to open the Xbox Game Bar despite removing it.
-Disabling it in settings resolves this, but there is no option to in the UI to do so properly on Windows 11+.
+Disabling it in settings resolves this, but there is no option in the UI to do so properly on Windows 11+.
 Open CMD and enter the command below to disable Game Bar

     ```bat
     reg add "HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\GameDVR" /v "AppCaptureEnabled" /t REG_DWORD /d "0" /f